 Include filtering questions ahead of time to know what exactly the user wants.
 For instance – for an apparel site, you can ask ‘For Men or Women?’.
 Or you can also use ‘Thematic’ filtering to search within a certain limit ( e.g ‘party dresses?’, ‘spring jackets?’ ) thereby ensuring that mobile browsers output the most relevant results.

-Also, minimizing the number of clicks, using icons for colors or brands and sliders for price range etc. will drastically improve the searching efforts.
+Also, minimising the number of clicks, using icons for colours or brands and sliders for price range etc. will drastically improve the searching efforts.

 3. Optimize Loading Speed

 Even a 3 sec delay in page loading can be catastrophic for your business.
 Your customers might abandon your site and move towards your competitors.
 Taking appropriate steps to enhance the speed of a mobile site or app thus becomes imperative.